This article has been updated from a previous version.

-There are also insurance lists, or more specifically, a home inventory that you can present to your insurance company in case something terrible happens.
-Because if you find your home flooded or burned down, you’re going to have to prove to the insurance company you actually owned the things you lost so you can make a claim.
+There are also insurance lists, or more specifically, a home inventory that you can present to your home insurance company in case something terrible happens.
+Because if you find your home flooded or burned down, you’re going to have to prove to your home insurance company you actually owned the things you lost so you can make a claim.
 How do you create this kind of list?
 And what do you put on it?

-She says that a good home inventory checklist is a detailed list of your possessions, including receipts, descriptions, pictures and/or videos of each listed valuable.
+She says that a good home inventory checklist is a detailed list of your possessions, including receipts, descriptions, pictures, and/or videos of each listed valuable.
 When it comes to the more valuable items, the more paperwork the better.

-“In the case of collector’s items, artwork or jewelry, it is recommended that homeowners also include appraisals.
+“In the case of collector’s items, artwork, or jewelry, it is recommended that homeowners also include appraisals.
 It is important to include as much detail as possible, including manufacturer, model and product name, serial numbers, model numbers, and any detail to validate a unique identity to the item,” says Jobanptura.

 Pots and pans

 Excel or Google files.
 This is the most basic option.
 The pro to this method is that it’s free.
 The con is it’s the most labour-intensive, as you have to make an inventory template from scratch.

-“Photographs should be labelled and dated, and include detail on any customizations or aspects which add value,” she says.
-“The homeowner should include photos and/or videos of each room, including inside closets, storage buildings, attic, basement and garage.
-When making structural or cosmetic improvements to the home, it’s also a good idea to include photos before, during and after the improvements are made, not to mention any permits awarded for the authorized work.”
+“Photographs should be labelled, dated, and include detail on any customizations or aspects which add value,” she says.
+“The homeowner should include photos and/or videos of each room, including inside closets, storage buildings, attic, basement, and garage.
+When making structural or cosmetic improvements to the home, it’s also a good idea to include photos before, during, and after the improvements are made, not to mention any permits awarded for the authorized work.”

 Don’t list the sale price of an item — list the full value.
 That applies to gifts, too.

 Include your policy number(s) and insurance company’s contact information so that you don’t have to search for them.

-Where to store your list
+Where to store your home inventory list

 Jobanputra says that you should also make additional copies to keep with a trusted family member or friend who doesn’t live with you.
-In addition, digital copies should be stored on a cloud drive such as Dropbox, which can be accessed anywhere.
-Finally, Jobanputra says copies should be filed with your insurance agent, your lawyer or with your financial advisor.
+In addition, digital copies should be stored on a cloud drive, such as Dropbox, which can be accessed anywhere.
+Finally, Jobanputra says copies should be filed with your insurance agent, lawyer, and/or with your financial advisor.